 The park has had three official names, all of them sporting heavy French influences.
 When the park opened on July 8, 1916, it was called Sieur de Monts National Monument.
-This name reflected the impact of Pierre Dugua, Sieur du Monts, a French nobleman and colonist who served as the early 17th century lieutenant governor of New France.
+This name reflected the impact of Pierre Dugua, Sieur du Monts, a French nobleman and colonist who served as the early 17th-century lieutenant governor of New France.
 While Dugua’s title remains on a spring within the park, when the area became a national park on February 26, 1919, it took the name Lafayette National Park in a nod to the Marquis de Lafayette.
-On January 19, 1929, the name again switched to Acadia National Park, a callback to the 17th and 18th century French colony of the same name that included the park’s land.
+On January 19, 1929, the name again switched to Acadia National Park, a callback to the 17th- and 18th-century French colony of the same name that included the park’s land.

 Rockefeller’s meticulously designed and landscaped carriage roads contain several notable features, including cedar signposts and striking stone bridges.
 Perhaps the most memorable are the large coping stones that serve as the roads’ answer to guardrails.
 These massive, irregularly shaped and arranged blocks of granite are nicknamed “Rockefeller’s teeth.”

 Rockefeller maintained the roads until his death in 1960, at which point the National Park Service took on the massive task of keeping the network clear.
-As manpower and funding became tight, road maintenance fell by the wayside, and by the mid-1980s, Rockefeller’s byways had become overgrown.
-Luckily, Friends of Acadia and the park service teamed up for an $8 million restoration project, and today the roads are again enjoyed by horseback riders, hikers, and other outdoorsy types.
+As worker availability and funding became tight, road maintenance fell by the wayside, and by the mid-1980s, Rockefeller’s byways had become overgrown.
+Luckily, Friends of Acadia and the park service teamed up for an $8 million restoration project, and today the roads are again enjoyed by horseback riders, hikers, cyclists, and other outdoorsy types.

 But it takes more than fire to keep a good park down.
-Locals rebuilt their homes, and many of the sprawling estates of 19th century vacationers gave way to amenities for parkgoers.
+Locals rebuilt their homes, and many of the sprawling estates of 19th-century vacationers gave way to amenities for parkgoers.
 Nature took its course, and trees quickly began growing again.
 The National Park Service explains that while the island’s forests have seen their composition change with birch and aspen replacing pre-fire mainstays like spruce and fir, these evergreens will gradually work their way back into the mix.

 Cadillac Mountain may be tall, but it’s not too tall for raptors that migrate south for the winter.
 From August through early October, birdwatchers, rangers, and volunteers team up for Hawk Watch to monitor and count the birds flying through the region.
-As Friends of Acadia notes, these watchers typically spot around 2,500 birds a year, so if you’ve been curious about what a peregrine looks like mid-flight, Acadia is the place for you.
+As Friends of Acadia notes, these watchers typically spot around 2900 birds a year, so if you’ve been curious about what a peregrine looks like mid-flight, Acadia is the place for you.